 Thorns are painful difficulties in life.
-Instead of a plain and easy way, a hedge of thorns makes your way full of troubles and problems (Pr 15:19).
+Instead of a plain and easy way, a hedge of thorns makes your way full of trouble and problems (Pr 15:19).
 The way of transgressors is hard (Pr 13:15); they will not have an easy and pleasant life.
-Thorns were part of God's first curse upon man for his sin in Eden (Gen 3:17-19).
-And they are still His curse (Is 5:1-7).
+Thorns were part of God’s first curse on man for his sin in Eden (Gen 3:17-19), and they are still His curse (Is 5:1-7).

 Snares are traps that catch and hold men for punishment.
 Instead of living free from fear and trouble, the froward are trapped and caught by their sins (Pr 29:6,8; Job 18:8; 22:10; Ps 11:6).
 The LORD will not let them get away with rejecting His wisdom and counsel (Josh 23:13; Eccl 9:12).
 He will make sure they reap the consequences (Num 32:23).

 Sin causes problems from which there is no escape.
 Men are trapped by their folly, and it keeps punishing them without respite or relief (Pr 18:7; Eccl 10:13; I Tim 6:9).
 “Be not deceived; God is not mocked: whatsoever a man soweth, that shall he also reap (Gal 6:7).